Septh/rollup-plugin-node-externals/README.md

 ## Why?

-By default, Rollup doesn't know a thing about NodeJS, so using simple things like `require('path')` or `import * as path from 'path'` in your code generates an `Unresolved dependencies` error.
-The solution here is to tell Rollup that the `path` module is in fact `external`: this way, Rollup won't try to bundle the `path` module in but simply leave the `require()` or `import` statement as is.
+By default, Rollup doesn't know a thing about NodeJS, so using simple things like `import * as path from 'path'` in your code generates an `Unresolved dependencies` error.
+The solution here is twofold, depending on what you're building:
+* If building a *standalone app*, e.g. for the browser, you'll need to use some kind of shim like those provided by [rollup-plugin-node-builtins](https://github.com/calvinmetcalf/rollup-plugin-node-builtins).
+* If building *an npm module or lib*, you'll need to tell Rollup that the `path` module is in fact `external`: this way, Rollup won't try to bundle the module in, but simply leave the `import` statement as is (or translate it to a `require()` call if bundling for CommonJS).

-However, this must be done for each and every NodeJS built-in modules: `path`, `os`, `fs`, etc., which can quicky become cumbersome when done manually.
+However, this must be done for each and every NodeJS built-in: `path`, `os`, `fs`, etc., which can quicky become cumbersome when done manually.
 So the primary goal of this plugin is simply to automatically declare all NodeJS built-in modules as `external`.

-This plugin will also allow you, should you need it, to declare your dependencies (as declared in your `package.json` file) as `external` so they are not bundled in but will be required or imported at runtime.
+This plugin will also allow you, should you need it, to declare your dependencies (as declared in your `package.json` file) as `external`.
+This may come in handy when building an [Electron](https://electronjs.org/) app, for example.

 ## Install